Reza AhmadOnline Counsellor & Psychotherapist based near Bristol

 Therapy can also support you to get in touch with your unique gifts and talents, to work through any inner blocks to offering and expressing those, so that you can live a richer, more meaningful and satisfying life.

 The difference between counselling and psychotherapy is due to the nature of the training of the practitioner.
-Psychotherapy training is more extensive, so generally it provides the practitioner the skills to work at more depth.
+Psychotherapy training is longer and usuallly includes clinical experience, so generally it enables the practitioner to work at more depth.
 Such work tends to be longer-term.
 I have trained in both counselling and psychotherapy.
-I work in an open-ended way, for as long as you need.
+I work in an 'open-ended' way, which means that you can work with me for as long, or short a time, as you would like.

 Internal Family Systems (IFS)